 Patiromer sorbitex calcium, which consists of patiromer, a nonabsorbed cation-exchange polymer, and a calcium-sorbitol counterion, is used for the removal of excess potassium.1, 3, 5, 7

-Patiromer sorbitex calcium is used in the treatment of hyperkalemia.1 Patiromer has been shown to decrease elevated serum potassium concentrations and to reduce the recurrence of hyperkalemia in patients with chronic kidney disease who are receiving drugs that inhibit the renin-angiotensin-aldosterone system.1, 3 Because of the delayed onset of action of patiromer, the drug is not used as an emergency treatment for life-threatening hyperkalemia.1
+Patiromer sorbitex calcium is used in the treatment of hyperkalemia in adults and pediatric patients 12 years of age and older.1 Because of the delayed onset of action of patiromer, the drug should not be used as an emergency treatment for life-threatening hyperkalemia.1

-Efficacy of patiromer was established in a 2-part single-blind study that consisted of a 4-week single-group treatment phase followed by an 8-week, randomized, placebo-controlled withdrawal phase.1, 3 Patients with stage 3 or 4 chronic kidney disease who were hyperkalemic with serum potassium concentrations of 5.1 to less than 6.5 mEq/L and who were receiving stable dosages of at least one drug that inhibits the renin-angiotensin-aldosterone system (i.e., angiotensin-converting enzyme [ACE] inhibitor, angiotensin II receptor antagonist, aldosterone antagonist) were included in the study.1, 3 The mean patient age was 64 years and most patients were male (58%) and Caucasian (98%); approximately 97% of patients had hypertension, 57% had type 2 diabetes mellitus, and 42% had heart failure.1, 3
+Efficacy of patiromer was established in a 2-part, single-blind study that consisted of a 4-week single-group, treatment phase followed by an 8-week, randomized, placebo-controlled, withdrawal phase.1, 3 Patients with stage 3 or 4 chronic kidney disease who were hyperkalemic with serum potassium concentrations of 5.1 to less than 6.5 mEq/L and who were receiving stable dosages of at least one drug that inhibits the renin-angiotensin-aldosterone system (i.e., angiotensin-converting enzyme (ACE) inhibitor, angiotensin II receptor antagonist, aldosterone antagonist) were included in the study.1, 3 The mean patient age was 64 years and most patients were male (58%) and Caucasian (98%); approximately 97% of patients had hypertension, 57% had type 2 diabetes mellitus, and 42% had heart failure.1, 3

-The randomized placebo-controlled withdrawal phase included 107 patients with moderate-to-severe hyperkalemia at study entry whose serum potassium concentration was in the target range at the end of the initial study phase, and who were still receiving drugs that inhibit the renin-angiotensin-aldosterone system.1, 3 Patients randomized to continue patiromer therapy received the same dosage they were receiving at the end of the initial study phase.1, 3 For those who received patiromer, the mean dosage was 21 g daily at the beginning of and during the withdrawal phase.1 The primary end point of the randomized withdrawal phase was change in serum potassium concentration from the start of the withdrawal phase to the earliest visit at which the patient's serum potassium concentration was outside the range of 3.8 to less than 5.5 mEq/L, or to week 4 of the withdrawal phase if the patient's serum potassium concentration remained in range.1, 3 Serum potassium concentration increased by a median of 0.72 mEq/L in patients who were switched to placebo but was unchanged in patients who continued receiving patiromer.1, 3 A greater proportion of patients who received placebo had a serum potassium concentration of 5.1 mEq/L or greater (91 versus 43%) or 5.5 mEq/L or greater (60 versus 15%) at any time during the withdrawal phase compared with those who received patiromer.1, 3
+The randomized, placebo-controlled, withdrawal phase included 107 patients with moderate-to-severe hyperkalemia at study entry whose serum potassium concentration was in the target range at the end of the initial study phase, and who were still receiving drugs that inhibit the renin-angiotensin-aldosterone system.1, 3 Patients randomized to continue patiromer therapy received the same dosage they were receiving at the end of the initial study phase.1, 3 For those who received patiromer, the mean dosage was 21 g daily at the beginning of and during the withdrawal phase.1 The primary end point of the randomized withdrawal phase was change in serum potassium concentration from the start of the withdrawal phase to the earliest visit at which the patient's serum potassium concentration was outside the range of 3.8 to less than 5.5 mEq/L, or to week 4 of the withdrawal phase if the patient's serum potassium concentration remained in range.1, 3 Serum potassium concentration increased by a median of 0.72 mEq/L in patients who were switched to placebo but was unchanged in patients who continued receiving patiromer.1, 3 A greater proportion of patients who received placebo had a serum potassium concentration of 5.1 mEq/L or greater (91 versus 43%) or 5.5 mEq/L or greater (60 versus 15%) at any time during the withdrawal phase compared with those who received patiromer.1, 3

 Efficacy of patiromer in reducing serum potassium concentration is maintained with continued use.1, 5 In a phase 2, open-label, dose-ranging study in 304 hyperkalemic patients with chronic kidney disease and type 2 diabetes mellitus who were receiving drugs that inhibit the renin-angiotensin-aldosterone system, the effect of patiromer on serum potassium concentration was maintained during continued therapy for periods of up to 52 weeks.1, 5 The mean patiromer dosage during the study was 14 g daily in patients with a baseline serum potassium concentration of greater than 5 to 5.5 mEq/L who received an initial dosage of 8.4 g daily in 2 divided doses and was 20 g daily in those with a baseline serum potassium concentration of greater than 5.5 to 6 mEq/L who received an initial dosage of 16.8 g daily in 2 divided doses.1, 5